 Advancement is an important part of Scouting.
-It is a measure of your growth and progress.
-Each Scout keeps his own personal advancement record and record of your service campouts, troop activities and leadership positions in his copy of The Boy Scout Handbook.
+It is a measure of a Scout’s growth and progress.
+Each Scout keeps his own personal advancement record and a record of his service, campouts, troop activities and leadership positions in his copy of the Boy Scout Handbook.
 The troop also keeps advancement records.
-You should work on advancement with you parents, your fellow Scouts, your Scout Leaders and counselor.
-You may work on your advancement on your own, in patrol and selected Troop meetings, and during some Troop functions/outings.
-Scout skills can be mastered by reading, doing, understanding, and through repeated practice, even after the skill has been "sign off."

->

-> Each Scout must regularly meet with a Scoutmaster for a Scoutmaster Conference.
-This is to discuss your goals and accomplishments and is required for each rank advancement.
-You do not have to wait until you have completed requirements for another rank to request a Scoutmaster conference.
-To count towards rank advancement a Scoutmaster Conference must take place after all other requirements are complete and before the Board of Review.
+Each Scout must meet with a Scoutmaster for a Scoutmaster Conference in order to advance in rank.
+To count towards rank advancement, a Scoutmaster Conference must take place after all other requirements are complete.

 For the review, a Scout needs to have his Boy Scout Handbook, a completed Scoutmaster conference form, and must appear in full ‘Class A’ uniform.
 The conference is to discuss their goals and accomplishments and is required for each rank advancement.
 It also provides the opportunity for the Scout to give feedback on the troop to the Scoutmaster.

 Scoutmaster Conferences for the Scout through First Class ranks can be held with the Scoutmaster or an Assistant Scoutmaster.
 Conferences for the ranks of Star, Life, and Eagle must be held specifically with the Scoutmaster.
 Following the Scoutmaster Conference, a Scout may request a Board of Review to advance in rank.